The Five Elements and The Five Spirits

 Masters of the Five Elements

 The Five Elements are a timeless template for typing character and form based on a theory of correspondences.
-Through the elements Wood, Fire, Earth, Metal and Water the ancient Chinese classified all cycles of change in the external world and within the human psyche and soma.
+Through the earth phases of Wood, Fire, Earth, Metal and Water the ancient Chinese classified the relationships of the human psyche and soma to the cycles of change in the external world.
 This ideology can be likened to the modern notion of the "holistic paradigm" recognizing that the entire natural world is reflected in all living things on the earth.

 The elements are organized according to the cycles and constituents of nature and correspond to every part of the human body and mind.
 All ancient and some modern cultures understand and honor the influences of these cycles on all aspects of human life.
-Modern technological relent societies have ventured far from these ideas and practices which has left us out of balance with ourselves and the earth.
-Discovering how the elements of the macrocosm effect the individual's microcosm promotes understanding of personal health patterns and the patterns of those around us.
+Modern technological relent societies have ventured far from these ideas and practices which has left us out of balance with our true natures and the earth.
+Discovering how the elements of the macrocosm effect the individual's microcosm promotes understanding of personal mind/body patterns and the patterns of those around us.

-Knowing the elements and their correspondences brings new light and inspirations to our experience of life.
-Following the cycles of nature, we are offered a deeper connection to the earth and a profound look into ourselves.
+Knowing the elements and their correspondences brings new light and inspirations to our experience of life throught our minds and hearts the wu shen.
+Following the cycles of nature, we are offered a deeper connection to the earth and a new perspective into ourselves.

 The Five Spirits